-1. On-Site Format.
+- 1. On-Site Format.
 A room and proctor are scheduled by the department.
 Normally, the General Field and the Special Field are each scheduled for a four-hour block of time.
-The time limit will be set by each department (or division).

-- 2. Take-home Format.
+The time limit will be set by each department (or division). - 2.
+Take-home Format.
 A take-home format may be used for the General Field exam (at the option of the department) and for the Special Field exam (at the option of the adviser).
 In the take-home format the candidate, with the approval of the adviser, writes the exam at a place of his or her choosing with no restriction on books or other written materials to be used.
 Because the purpose of the qualifying examination is to assess individual competence, students should not discuss the exam with anyone other than their adviser after they have picked up the questions.
 The time limit for this take-home exam will be set by each department (or division). - 3.
 Portfolio Format (Special Field only).
 This format consists of assembling a focused collection of 3 or 4 high quality papers and/or projects which are then defended before three faculty readers.
 The number, subject, and length of the required papers or projects are decided by the adviser in consultation with the student.
 Portfolio submissions can include collaborative work, but independent work must also be reflected in the portfolio.
 The portfolio may include work completed to satisfy other requirements for the doctoral degree such as course papers, early research papers, master's theses, and Research Specialization papers.
 The portfolio must be submitted with an original, independently written synthesis paper that defines the special field and articulates how each piece of the portfolio connects or contributes to the special field and its literature.
 If the portfolio option is selected, the student will discuss this work at an oral defense before the three faculty readers, after which the readers will determine whether the student has demonstrated competence in the special field.

-Questions and Problems Arising Prior to Taking the Qualifying Exams

-The first person a student should consult concerning the qualifying exams is his or her adviser.
-If irreconcilable differences arise between the student and adviser concerning scheduling, format, content, or rating procedures, the student should consult the department head/chair or designee.
+Questions and Problems Arising Prior to Taking the Qualifying Exams content, or rating procedures, the student should consult the department head/chair or designee.
 If the problem cannot be resolved, consult the Associate Dean for Academic Affairs.
 Normal grievance procedures can be used (see Graduate Student Appeals section of this document).
 If a student wishes to postpone a scheduled examination, the request should be made through the adviser to the department office.